-- What professional staff is available to help with care planning and concerns?
+- What professional assistance is available to help with care planning and concerns?

-- Is the staff pleasant to the elders?
+- Are staff members pleasant to the elders?

-- Do elders interact with each other?
+- Do attendees interact with each other?
 Do they seem to enjoy their time at the facility?

-- Are there specific behaviors or care needs which would require your loved one's withdrawal from the program?
+- Are there specific behaviors or care needs which would require a senior to withdraw from the program?